la-ots/pelican/docs/whats-new/index.md

 ## 0.1.08 – 1 June 2021

-- Adds [Form Section Header variant](/form-controls/form-section-header/) with a sentence under the large text to help explain the form section.
+- Adds [Form Section Header variant](/form-controls/form-section-header/) with a sentence under the large text to help explain the Form Section.

 ## 0.1.07 — 19 April 2021